 Gertrude Johnson Steadwell took part in the Oral History Project in 1990.
 Transcripts of her interview can be found at the Greenwich Historical Society Archives and the Greenwich Library.
 The original recording can be found at the library.

-If you are interesting in recording an oral history, check out these resources:
+If you are interestED in recording an oral history, check out these resources:

 Greenwich Oral History Project: http://www.glohistory.org/